thomassuedbroecker/operator-helloworld/documentation/exercises/01-exercise.md

 ### Step 8: Create a hello customer resource

-Open `another terminal and create the CR in your OpenShift cluster.
+Open another terminal and create the CR in your OpenShift cluster.
-Once the CR is created, the Operator will execute the Ansible role and print our debug message.
+Once the CR is created, the Operator will execute the Ansible role tasks and print our debug message.

 ```sh
 oc create -f config/samples/cache_v1_hello.yaml